Nigeria

 Focusses / specialisms

-The firm has a strong practice across most ranked practice areas in Nigeria, achieving tier 1 for their banking, debt capital markets, M&A, energy and infrastructure project development and project finance work.
+The firm has a strong practice across most ranked practice areas in Nigeria, achieving tier 1 for their banking, debt capital markets, M&A, energy and infrastructure project work.

 Key clients